popos123/Logitech-G29-Motherboard-Replacement/README.md

 For F401 you need to attach the pinout from connectors and my board in proper way - see in schematic from EMC Software.

 The code and hex files are free.
-But the software have licenfe for 10$, see: https://www.facebook.com/EMCDeveloper/
+But the software have license for 10$, see: https://www.facebook.com/EMCDeveloper/

 So the total build cost: boards about 5$ x 2 and software 10$ its equal to 20$.